FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 All of these exercises can be done continuously, or alternated with rest for a high intensity interval workout (HIIT).

-Take a Walk
+Take a walk

 Going on a walk is a simple and beneficial step anyone can take for their health.
 In fact, research shows that regular walkers enjoy many of the same health benefits as those who frequently engage in various other types of exercise.

-In general, exercise can lower blood pressure, increase your longevity, help you get to a healthy weight, improve your mood, and so much more.
-Since walking isn’t as intense as the other activities listed here, you can walk for longer.
-Try taking a daily walk for at least 30 minutes or try splitting it into two 15-minute walks everyday.
+In general, exercise can lower blood pressure, increase your lifespan, help you get to a healthy weight, improve your mood, and so much more.
+And since walking isn’t as intense as the other activities we’ve listed, you can do it for a longer time without exhausting yourself.
+Try walking for at least 30 minutes each day, even if you need to split the time into two 15-minute walks.

 FAQ